marlonfaraujo/ambev_developerevaluation_backend/README.md

 * **PostgreSQL** (local or via Docker)([link](https://www.postgresql.org/))
 * Recommended IDE: Visual Studio 2022 for local development

+You may need to restart your system after installations

 ## Installation and Execution

 In order to run the application you need to follow the steps below: